-Histocompatibility Standard Guidance Histocompatibility Standard 8 (HC S8) The laboratory shall validate the specificity of antisera using cells of known type; and, a) specificity of sera obtained locally shall be validated using a cell panel from a minimum of 40 subjects from various ethnic groups, which includes cells with antigens and common splits to which HLA antibodies are directed, cells possessing only one defined antigen at a locus, and additional cells as needed to identify an antibody with certainty. b) specificity of individual sera obtained from commercial or other laboratory sources shall be verified using a method which includes a positive and negative control for each serum tested with each cell panel; c) reactivity of each lot of commercial typing trays shall be validated by pre-test against at least five different cells representing major specificities or by testing in parallel with previously validated trays; and, d) typing sera reactions shall be verified using a method by a trays and applied to all tray interpretations.
-Histocompatibility Standard 9 (HC S9) Each lot of complement shall be tested to verify that it induces the absence of specific antibody.
+Histocompatibility Standard Guidance Histocompatibility Standard 8 (HC S8) The laboratory shall validate the specificity of antisera using cells of known type; and, a) specificity of sera obtained locally shall be validated using a cell panel from a minimum of 40 subjects from various ethnic groups, which includes cells with antigens and common splits to which HLA antibodies are directed, cells possessing only one defined antigen at a locus, and additional cells as needed to identify an antibody with certainty. b) specificity of individual sera obtained from commercial or other laboratory sources shall be verified using a method which includes a positive and negative control for each serum tested with each cell panel; c) reactivity of each lot of commercial typing trays shall be validated by pre-test against at least five different cells representing major specificities or by testing in parallel with previously validated trays; and, d) typing sera reactions shall be recorded, reviewed by a supervisor, and shall be used to modify locally prepared typing trays and applied to all tray interpretations.
+Histocompatibility Standard 9 (HC S9) Each lot of complement shall be tested to verify that it induces cytotoxicity in the presence of specific antibody but is not cytotoxic in the absence of specific antibody.

 Histocompatibility Standard Guidance Histocompatibility Standard 10 (HC S10) When typing trays are locally prepared, the laboratory shall maintain sera inventory records which document the source, bleeding date, identification number, specificity and volume remaining for each serum lot.
-Histocompatibility Standard 11 (HC S11) In addition to applicable requirements in the Operating Procedures and Compliance Standards, the SOPM shall contain: a) the protocols for preparation and/or selection of typing reagents, whether locally or commercially prepared, and verification of reactivity; b) if the laboratory uses locally prepared cell panels, a list of individuals for fresh panel bleeding; c) the protocol for the preparation of lymphocytes; including, where applicable, literature references and/or instrument calibration documentation; e) the policy for antigen redefinition and retyping, including, where applicable, the updating of results and issuance of amended f) the policy for remediation for those individuals not meeting the laboratory's established level of performance for reproducibility of test results; g) a protocol for ensuring that reagents used for typing are adequate to define all HLA-A, B and DR specificities that are officially recognized by the most recent W.H.O.
-Committee on Nomenclature and for which reagents are readily available; and h) have available and follow written criteria for the assignment of HLA antigens.
+Histocompatibility Standard 11 (HC S11) In addition to applicable requirements in the Operating Procedures and Compliance Standards, the SOPM shall contain: a) the protocols for preparation and/or selection of typing reagents, whether locally or commercially prepared, and verification of reactivity; b) if the laboratory uses locally prepared cell panels, a list of individuals for fresh panel bleeding; c) the protocol for the preparation of lymphocytes; d) the scoring system protocol used for antigen assignment, including, where applicable, literature references and/or instrument calibration documentation; e) the policy for antigen redefinition and retyping, including, where applicable, the updating of results and issuance of amended reports; f) the policy for remediation for those individuals not meeting the laboratory's established level of performance for reproducibility of test results; g) a protocol for ensuring that reagents used for typing are adequate to define all HLA-A, B and DR specificities that are officially recognized by the most recent W.H.O.
+Committee on Nomenclature and for which reagents are readily available; and, h) have available and follow written criteria for the assignment of HLA antigens.